Sekky61/riscv-sim/Readme.md

 ## Introduction

-This repository contains the bachelor thesis focusing on development of the Dashboard and Web Interface for k-Dispatch workflow management system.
+This repository extends the superscalar simulator created by Jakub Horky and Jan Vavra.
+The goal is to add a WEB and CLI interface.

 ## Repository structure